 Rob and I thought that these were interesting companion posters.
 The top one is how the US and its Allies viewed WWII.

 The second is how the Japanese viewed WWII.

 The veteran who started this museum said this, “If you believe in something, it is your wonderful burden to care for it.”
 Amen to that.

 Museum and Art Gallery of Northern Territory

 There is a giant stuffed male crocodile named Sweetheart on display.
-He is very popular but not with fisherman.
+He was very popular but not with fishermen.
 Sweetheart hated the sound of an outboard motor and would chomp them off the boats.

 There was an exhibit called the moon and stars that had exhibits about these nightlights and their effect on the earth and life on Earth.

 Gali Yalkarriwuy GURRUWIWI of the Galpu people created this painting of the Magi following the Star of Bethlehem.

 “This is a Christmas story for all the Christians in the world.
 I make this story to remind people of the story.

 What’s this Banumbirr (Morning Star).
 Look.
 The big star is working miracles and is baby Jesus.
 Every church knows this story.”